clemsonciti/palmetto-documentation/docs/faq/common.md

 # Common problems/issues

-## Account not found in /zfs, /scratch2?
-We recently introduced `autofs` feature that automatically mount the user directory to `/zfs` and `/scratch2` file system.
-While there are several benefits such as if user is using GUI software, they only see their storage and not other (to avoid scrolling multiple names).
-However, it also affects users in such a way that they do not see their directory in `/zfs` or `/scratch2` storage when in a compute node (or even using Tab autocompletion).

-The best way to avoid it is to `cd` directly into their account, for example:
+## I don't seem my folder when I do "ls /zfs" or "ls /scratch2"
+We recently introduced `autofs` feature that automatically mounts the user directory to `/zfs` and `/scratch2` file system when they access it, and unmounts it after 5 hours of inactivity.
+This feature increases the robustness of our file system, and will greatly decrease the visual clutter (especially important if you are accessing Palmetto through a graphical interface).
+Due to the automatic mounting, you will not initially see your folder in /scratch2 or /zfs, and tab completion won't work.
+However, the folder is still there.
+You can `cd` directly into it, and you will not have any issues:

 ```bash
 $ cd /zfs/mygroup
 $ cd /scratch2/myusername
 ```

+After you access it, you will see it when you do `ls /zfs` or 'ls /scratch1'.
+If you won't use it for 5 hours or longer, it will be unmounted, so next time you will have to `cd` into it in order to see it.

 ## Program crashes on login node with message `Killed`